Nicconike/Steam-Stats/README.md

 	2. Steam's Recently Played Games in the last 2 weeks
 		1. The Graph plot for recently played games is by default implemented in a fixed scale but if you want you can update it to be in a logarithmic scale by using this flag: `LOG_SCALE: True`
 		2. When `LOG_SCALE` is `False`

 			![Recently Played Games](https://github.com/Nicconike/Steam-Stats/blob/master/assets/recently_played_games(linear).png)
 		3. When `LOG_SCALE` is `True`

 			![Recently Played Games](https://github.com/Nicconike/Steam-Stats/blob/master/assets/recently_played_games(logarithmic).png)
 2. Steam Workshop Stats (Optional)
 	1. Workshop Stats Module can be activated/used by adding this flag in the workflow file in the environment variables: `WORKSHOP_STATS: True`
-	2. This module displays the total number of Unique Visitors, Subscribers and Favorites
+	2. This module displays the total number of Unique Visitors, Subscribers and Favorites for your Steam Workshop Items

 ## Setup with Example
 After completing the steps mentioned in the [Prerequisites](#Prerequisites), you have to save all the mentioned keys(except markdown comments) like github token,api key, steamid, customid as Secrets in your Github repo's settings.